fullstackedorg/workspace/docs/Commands/Deploy.md

 # Deploy

-Move your web app onto a remote server.
+Ship your web app in production mode onto a remote server.
 Run this command once with the GUI, save your configs with a password and then deploy with a single command.
 More about this [here](../Deploy/GUI.md).

 ```shell
 npx fullstacked deploy